gbenroscience/ParserNG/LATEST.md

 # ParserNG

+### Parser 1.1.4 has been released on maven-central!
+Version 1.1.4 squashes a bug where an over active syntax checker disables nested stats functions e.g. sort(3,1,5,listsum(4,12,18,-9),5,2,31,4) returns a syntax error Added tests

 ### Parser 1.1.3 has been released on maven-central!
 Fixed validation bugs in parser, made relevant matrix maethods support algebraic operations, like A*invert(B) etc, fixed bad bugs in flat matrix turbo implementations and optimized them further.
 Added tests